mattermost/docs/source/collaborate/organize-using-teams.rst

 Create a team
 --------------

-You can create a team using a web browser or the desktop app by selecting a team name, and then selecting Create a Team, unless your system admin has disabled your ability to do so.
+You can create a team using a web browser or the desktop app by selecting a team name, and then selecting **Create a Team**, unless your system admin has disabled your ability to do so.

 .. image:: ../images/create-team.gif
   :alt: Create a new team by selecting the team name.